JoaoCostaIFG/LPOO/docs/README.md

   of the **Skane** (so the player knows if it can go underground).
 - **Stronger military** - the soldiers should be able to use guns, cars, and maybe even helicopters.
+- **Enemy alertness state** - indicators for whether or not and enemy is aware of your presence.
 - **Perk/upgrade like rewards** - killing stronger enemies (e.g.: tanks) should
   yield special extra rewards, like movement speed upgrades.